 Peel the apples and cut in half.
 Core apples and score the rounded sides lengthwise (see picture), cutting deeply but not all the way through.
 Brush apples with lemon juice and place cored side down on the crust, filling the pan.

-Beat the eggs and sugar until lemon yellow and sugar has dissolved.
+Beat the eggs and sugar until lemon yellow and sugar have dissolved.
 Add cream slowly while mixing.
 If you are using the vanilla bean, slit it down the middle and scrape out the tiny seeds.
 Add the seeds or the vanilla extract to custard and mix in.
-(Tip: Use empty vanilla pod when you make rice pudding or hot chocolate.
-Remove before serving.)

 Pour the custard mixture over the apples and up to the edge of the crust.
 Place pan in the oven and bake approximately 35 minutes or until apples are soft when pierced with a fork and custard is almost set (custard will finish setting up as it cools).